 The College of New Jersey owns and operates a cogeneration plant utilizing one dual fuel Solar Turbines, Inc. Taurus turbine.
-Electricity is potentially the most costly component of The College’s utilities bill, but is significantly offset by onsite power generation.
-Total cost savings from combined heat and power for FY 2007 was $3,500,000; the electric cost savings component is $2,500,000, and the steam cost savings component is $1,000,000 (See below Economics of Cogeneration).
+Electricity is a costly component of the College’s utilities bill and is significantly offset by onsite power generation.
+Total cost savings from combined heat and power for FY 2007 was $3,500,000.
+The electric portion was $2,500,000 and the steam cost savings component is $1,000,000.
 The College currently generates approximately 90% of its electric consumption, with the remainder supplied by PSE&G.

 The turbine converts chemical energy from the fuel source into mechanical energy.
-Unlike four-stroke car engines with reciprocating pistons, which use the four combustion processes, combustion; expansion; compression; and exhaust separately, a turbine operates on the Brayton Cycle, which accomplishes the four combustion processes simultaneously.
+Unlike four-stroke car engines with reciprocating pistons that use four combustion processes: combustion, expansion, compression, and exhaust separately; a turbine operates on the Brayton Cycle, which accomplishes the four combustion processes simultaneously.

 Economics of Cogeneration